Loyal American Regiment

-The Loyal American Regiment was a British Provincial regiment raised in 1777 for Loyalist service during the American Revolutionary War.
-The regiment fought in many engagements throughout the war and the men were among the thousands of loyalists who settled in Nova Scotia, after the regiment disbanded in 1783.
+The Loyal American Regiment was a Loyalist line infantry regiment raised in 1777 to serve alongside the British Army during the American Revolutionary War.
+Organizationally part of the Provincial Corps, the regiment fought in several engagements throughout the war before being disbanded in 1783 upon the conflict's conclusion.
+Surviving veterans of the regiment were among the thousands of United Empire Loyalists who were resettled in Nova Scotia by British authorities.